anandjanki/thoughtart/content/courses/add-math/series/sequences-and-series/index.md

 ### Sequence definition

-To begin exploring this wonderful world of sequences, and the patterns in the them, we being by laying down the definitions
+To begin exploring this wonderful world of sequences, and the patterns in them, we start by laying down the definitions

 {{< highlight-box "Defn 1:" "none" "" "part" >}}
 A **sequence** is simply a list of elements with a particular order.